Quantum correlations in the temporal CHSH scenario: A temporal version of Hardy's nonlocality paradox

 Hence we finally end up with \beq P(+1,+1|2,2)\leq\tfrac{1}{2}\langle\psi|(\mathbbm{1}+a_2)|\psi\rangle-\tfrac{1}{4}\langle\psi|(\mathbbm{1}+a_2)|\psi\rangle^2 \eeq which is of the form $x-x^2$ for $x=\frac{1}{2}\langle\psi|(\mathbbm{1}+a_2)|\psi\rangle$.
 The maximal value of this function is $\frac{1}{4}$, hence the claim is proven. \end{proof}

 \paragraph*{Acknowledgements.} This work was initiated in joint discussions with Sibasish Ghosh and Tomasz Paterek, who therefore have contributed substantially to the present results.
 It all happened thanks to an invitation by Andreas Winter for the author to visit the Centre for Quantum Technologies in Singapore.
 Ramon Lapiedra has kindly provided useful comments on an earlier version of this manuscript and endured a long discussion over his work~\cite{Lap}.
+Four years after this paper was first published, Zhen-Peng Xu pointed out several mathematical mistakes, which have been corrected in this version.
 Finally, this work would not have been possible without the excellent research conditions within the IMPRS graduate program at the Max Planck Institute.